Womankind Worldwide

 Key Takeaways for Grant Writers

 1. Geographic Restriction is Absolute: Only organisations in Ethiopia, Kenya, Nepal, Uganda, Zimbabwe, and Afghanistan are eligible.
+Note that Her Voice Fund operates only in five of these countries (not Afghanistan).
 Do not apply if based elsewhere.

-1. Prior Relationship Often Required: Most funds require existing partnership with Womankind or previous funding through their programmes.
+1. Prior Relationship Usually Required: Most funds require existing partnership with Womankind or previous funding through their programmes.
 New partnerships are not currently being accepted due to financial constraints.

 1. Intersectionality is Central: Applications must demonstrate work with women facing multiple forms of discrimination (disability, LGBTQI+ identity, youth, caste, indigenous status, etc.)